dominusceo/oci-terraform-lab/README.md

 - The **tfVariables.sh** script contains default global variables to be defined or used with Terraform client.
 - Take a look to our [Oracle Architecture Center](https://docs.oracle.com/solutions/?q=terraform&cType=reference-architectures&sort=date-desc&lang=en)
 - You can take this PDF document in order to take it as reference or [guide to install Terraform in windows client](choco_install-terraform.pdf)
-- You can take this URL reference to [Install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and use a native Oracle Linux container natively in your Windows or [Download alternative PDF](wsl-windows-installation.pdf).
+- You can take this URL reference to [Install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and use a native Oracle Linux container natively in your Windows machine or if you prefer you can [Download alternative PDF](wsl-windows-installation.pdf) in order to perform the installation of WSL.

 # OCI LAB-01 & LAB-02
 ## LAB-01 (OCI-INLAB) Basic deployment architecture
 For the **LAB-01** the components can be depicted as follow: